 - Divide the dough into 7-8 portions.
 Divide the filling into ping-pong size balls.
 There might be some filling leftover, its fine, they can be made into sandwiches.

-- It is usually made on banana leaf and cooked, since i couldn’t find one, i used my steel plate with little grease on it.
+- The bread is usually patted/shaped on banana leaf and cooked, since i couldn't find one, i used my steel plate with little grease on it.

-- Grease your plate or use a ziploc cover, take a ball of dough, grease your hands with little oil, pat the dough to make a disc.keep a ping-pong sized filling in the middle, pat it little to make it flat.
+- Grease your plate or use a ziploc cover, take a ball of dough, grease your hands with little oil, pat the dough to make a disc.

 - Repeat the same with rest of the dough.
 Serve warm.
 This bread doesn't need any accompaniments, if you insist, i might serve it along minty yogurt, to balance the flavors.